Do you need help writing an effective grant proposal? If so, then you are in luck.

 7. Budget Information

-In the budget section of your grant proposal, explain to the funding organization the following points.
+In the budget section of your grant proposal budget template, explain to the funding organization the following points.

-• Why would this be a successful endeavor in the long term if the budget was unlimited?
+- Why would this be a successful endeavor in the long term if the budget were unlimited?

 To make effective grant proposals, you must organize your budget from beginning to end.
 When grant program officers look at the financial stability of an organization, they will judge whether or not the project can be funded based on how well-organized and formatted everything seems.